 This project will conduct a comprehensive synthesis of current MSD prevention practices that includes important details about contextual factors that are particular to the province of NL (jurisdiction, sector, job tasks, etc.).
 In addition, the project will also produce an easy-to-use, evidence-based and practical guide to aid NL workplaces in implementing effective MSD prevention practices in the NL context.
 The aim of the project and resulting guide is to reduce the burden of MSDs in Newfoundland and Labrador by improving MSD prevention practices.

 Objectives of the study

-- To collect and synthesize current MSD prevention practices along with evidence from the scientific literature
+- Collect and synthesize current MSD prevention practices along with evidence from the scientific literature

-- To create a practical guide to support the implementation of effective and innovative MSD prevention programs in Newfoundland and Labrador.
+- Create a practical guide to support the implementation of effective and innovative MSD prevention programs in Newfoundland and Labrador.

-Workplaces from all sectors in NL who require strategies to prevent and accommodate MSDs in the workplace will benefit from the results of this project.
+Workplaces from all sectors in NL who require strategies to prevent and accommodate MSDs in the workplace will find the results of this project helpful.

 Related scientific publications